frank038/SimpleFM6/README.md

 # SimpleFM6
 A file manager written in PyQt6.
-It's a porting to the Qt6 toolkit of my SimpleFM (Qt5 toolkit).
+It's the Qt6 version with some enhancements of my SimpleFM (Qt5 toolkit).

 Requirements:
 - python3